silshack/summer2017/_posts/jpanken/2017-06-05-jpanken-reflection.md

 ---
 layout: post
 author: jpanken
-title: "Jaffa's Reflection on Learning Python”
+title: "Jaffa's Reflection on Learning Python"
 ---

 Sometimes learning python has been exhilarating; sometimes it has been exhausting.
 When I tried to make a filled star by hand, it was exhausting.
 I changed the measurements for every angle and every line: